alexandresilvapires/chip-8-emu/README.md

 # CHIPPP-8, a CHIP-8 Emulator
-A simple Chip-8 emulator written in C++, using the SDL library.
+A simple Chip-8 emulator written in C++, using the SDL2 library.

 ### Current progress: